Buy Sell Agreements and Life Settlements

 There's also other scenarios where the company is sold, or dissolved, and there are large life insurance policies that still exist.
 The owners could choose to retain these policies for themselves, however the premiums may be enormous and unaffordable for an individual to cover.
 Instead of letting them lapse, see how much you can get in a settlement; they may be worth millions of dollars!

-If the insured is age 70 or older and has one of these policies, our job is to search the market to find the highest offer for your policy.
-To get started give us a call at 213.784.1481, or fill out a free appraisal form with no obligation.
+If the insured is age 70 or older and has one of these policies, our job as life settlement brokers is to represent the seller and search the market to find the highest offer for your policy.
+To get started give us a call at 213.784.1481, or fill out a free appraisal form on this page with no obligation to accept an offer.